 is displayed, type a user hard disk password.
 To type a master hard disk password, press F1.
-When the icon changes to type the master hard disk password.
-To return to the icon , press F1 again.
+When the icon changes to press F1.
+When the icon changes the icon changes the icon changes to press F1.
+When the icon changes the icon cha , press F1 again.